What Do You Wish Your Government Knew About Cannabis?

 Sadly, cannabis education is distorted, not by the uninformed, but by the misinformed.

-It’s safe to say there are more people receiving misinformation about cannabis than those who have accurate knowledge.
+It’s safe to say there are more people receiving misinformation about cannabis than those who have accurate education.
 While that’s okay for lay people, many of our top decision-makers spout wildly inaccurate facts about cannabis, which leads to all sorts of public policy problems.

 Sadly, this lack of adequate information about cannabis isn’t just an opinion.
 It’s a phenomenon that’s been researched and published in places like the Western Journal of Medicine.